KhronosGroup/SPIRV-Tools/readme.md

 ### Assembler and disassembler

-* Based on Revision 31 of SPIR-V
+* Based on SPIR-V 0.99 Revision 32
+  * Assembler supports core instructions and enumerants from Rev 32.
+  * Capability dependencies may be incomplete or incorrect.
 * Assembler supports all core instructions, for 32-bit code.
   * Handling of non-32-bit literal numbers has been recently clarified.
     Those changes have not been applied.